 It is essential to take a course of anti-malarials.
 It is best to discuss the type of anti-malarial medication you should take with a travel clinic such as Nomad.
-They will have the latest information on which medication is most effective in the countries through which you will be traveling.
+They will have the latest information on which medication is most effective in the countries through which you will be travelling.
 They can also advise on possible side effects and which drug might best suit you.
 Do follow all medical advice given with your prescribed medication.
-Do be aware that some anti-malarials can have negative side effects and also that your choice of drug needs to be appropriate to protect against strains of malaria specific to the regions in Africa through which you are traveling.
+Do be aware that some anti-malarials can have negative side effects and also that your choice of drug needs to be appropriate to protect against strains of malaria specific to the regions in Africa through which you are travelling.

-The choices usually suggested are: Larium, taken x1 a week Doxycycline, taken x1 a day Malarone, taken x1 a day
+The choices usually suggested are: Larium, taken x 1 a week Doxycycline, taken x 1 a day Malarone, taken x 1 a day

-Do think about how to set up a reminder system for yourself so you remember to take your medication, and complete the entire course.
-If you are taking a daily medication as an anti-malarial, remember also to carry it with you on the plane in your hand luggage.
+Do think about how to set up a reminder system for yourself so you remember to take your medication.
+If you are taking a daily medication as an anti-malarial, do remember also to carry it with you on the plane in your hand luggage.

 As well as your anti-malarials, you will need to bring a number of other medical items in a simple Personal Medical Kit.
 Medical kits can usually be bought at travel clinics.
-Lists as to the types of items you are advised to carry can be found in the 'What do I need to bring on safari?' section on page 16.
+Alternatively lists as to the types of items you are advised to carry can be found in the 'What do I need to bring?' section.